alanng10/class-lang/Docue/Article/Word/a.md

 Word "font" has meaning that is char style.

-Word "phore" has meaning that is thread synchronization.
+Word "phore" has meaning that is thread sync.

 Word "square" has meaning that is cube.